-Learn how to make Ven Pongal in the Instant Pot by following this easy recipe.
-This recipe is vegan, gluten-free, and can be made in 20 minutes!
+Learn how to make Ven Pongal in the Instant Pot with this easy, quick, and healthy recipe.
+This comforting South Indian dish is vegan, gluten-free, and ready in just 20 minutes!

 Jump to: